-- 3. The extent to which the application clearly describes the purpose of the proposed program, the local/regional health care environment and how the community identified the need, expected outcomes, focus area(s) and the aim(s) the Network Planning Grant project would support. - 4.
+- 3. The extent to which the application clearly describes the purpose of the proposed program, the local/regional health care environment, how the community identified the need and/or focus area(s), expected benefit to the rural community, and the aim(s) the Network Planning Grant project would support. - 4.
 The extent to which relevant services currently available in or near the network service area are discussed as well as the potential impact of the network's activities on providers, programs, organizations, and other network entities in the community.
-The extent to which the network provides clear examples and strategies describing how the program will benefit the area health providers' ability to improve access to health care and serve the community.

-- 5. The extent to which the applicant describes why federal funds are appropriate to support a network in this service area at this time. - 6.
+The extent to which the network provides clear examples and strategies describing how the program will benefit the area health providers' ability to improve access to health care and serve the community. - 5.
+The extent to which the applicant describes why federal funds are needed to support a network in this service area at this time. - 6.
 The extent to which the application identifies the gaps of the existing health care service providers and the activities the network will perform to fill those gaps (that is, personnel, service delivery needs, shared resources, etc.).
-In this case, the application includes information on the population in relation to these health provider factors).
+In this case, the application includes information on the population in relation to these health care provider factors.

-Health Equity Need (10 points)
+Health Equity Need (20 points)

-- 7. The degree to which the application identifies the population (and/or subpopulation) of the service area using demographic data whenever appropriate.
+- 7. The degree to which the application identifies the population (and/or subpopulation) of the service area using demographic data wherever appropriate or if unable to provide demographic data, clearly explains why and how the need was otherwise identified.
 The extent to which the application documents the unmet health needs/problems in the service area that the network proposes to address. - 8.
-The extent to which the network clearly describes how the network will improve health care equity for underserved communities.
+The extent to which the applicant clearly describes how a network will improve health care equity for underserved communities.